-Event message Trigger condition Details 1) Severity No DTMF receiver available for integrated mobile/external phones A permanent DTMF receiver (for detection suffix dialling function codes) could not be assigned to an integrated mobile/external phone with enhanced functionality.
+Event message Trigger condition Details 1) Severity No DTMF receiver available for integrated mobile/exter- nal phones A permanent DTMF receiver (for detection suffix dialling function codes) could not be assigned to an integrated mobile/external phone with enhanced functionality.
 BCS Ref., date, time Serious (without match) No other system clone detected (Virtual Appliance only) The clone detection service on the licence server (SLS cloud) could not find any other clone (system with the same EID) for a long time (24 hours).
 Date, time critical (positive, with match) No response from network No answer to Call Setup on BRI-T/PRI interface Port number of the exchange line circuit, date, time Normal (without match) No response from user No answer to incoming DDI call from user on S bus or DSI DDI No., date, time Normal (without match) Node: Connection lost A node is not connected to the Master for a certain amount of time (configurable).
 Node number, date, time critical (negative, with match) Node: Connection re-estab- lished A node is reconnected with the Master for a certain amount of time (configurable) after an interruption.
 Node number, date, time critical (positive, with match) Not enough licences for inte- grated mobile/external phones The connection setup with an integrated mobile/external phone has failed because the number of configured mobile/external phones is greater than the number of licences available.
 All the integrated mobile/external phones remain blocked until a sufficient number of licences are available.
 Number of licences, number of configured mobile/external phones, date, time Serious (negative, with match) NTP: Time synchronisation failed Time synchronization via the NTP server (NTP = Network Time Protocol) has failed.
-Serious (negative, with match) NTP: Time synchronisation re-established Time synchronization via the NTP server (NTP = Network Time Protocol) has been restored.
-Serious (positive, with match) Outgoing call rejected Call rejected by the network On any line: error code 34 On required line group: error code 44 Port number of th exchange line circ cause, date, time Normal (without match) Overheat (Mitel 415/430 and Mitel SMBC only) eat (Mitel 415/430 and critical (negative, with match)
+Date, time Serious (negative, with match) NTP: Time synchronisation re-established Time synchronization via the NTP server (NTP = Network Time Protocol) has been restored.
+Date, time Serious (positive, with match) Outgoing call rejected Call rejected by the network On any line: error code 34 On required line group: error code 44 Port number of the exchange line circuit, cause, date, time Normal (without match) Overheat (Mitel 415/430 and Mitel SMBC only) The temperature inside the communication server is too high.
+The appropriate measures must be taken immediately to improve the heat dissipation, e.g. by providing the required clearances, lowering the ambient temperature or installing the fan from the rack-mounting set (Mitel 430 only).
+Card number, tem- perature, date, time critical (negative, with match)